 Where to buy a puppy

-Puppy harare costs more than $ 500.
-Because of the low popularity outside England, it is problematic to buy a puppy.
-Occasionally there are ads on the sale of puppies at a price of 25,000-35,000 rubles.
+A harrier puppy costs over $ 500.
+Due to the low popularity outside of England, buying a puppy is problematic.
+Occasionally there are ads for the sale of puppies at a price of 25,000-35,000 rubles.

-Harrier is an excellent dog for a hunter, an active, athletic person.
-To the lover of the “sofa” rest, starting a hare is categorically contraindicated.
+Harrier is a great dog for a hunter, active, athletic person.
+To the fan of the “sofa” rest, starting a harrier is categorically contraindicated.